 So I shall, in the best spirit I can, try and be kind.
 But, oh my brothers, she has not made it easy for me.
 I now approach her writing with the kind of trepidation that a sapper would generally reserve for a minefield, with full expectation that I will be blown to smithereens by a particularly colourful metaphor; or perhaps, I might lose a leg, likely to an especially explosive assault on widely upheld standards of decency.
 I have fortified myself, for the sake of this particular excursion, with rather more than one tot of rum.
 And I fear that, during the course of my travels, I may have to gently tilt the hip flask in a neckwards direction on several occasions.

 She does not write for many titles.
-I have never dared to broach the question as to whether her lucrative employment for Britain’s best-loved broadsheet (come to think of it, Britain’s only broadsheet, if we ignored the FT), has led her to forswear the racier corners of journalism, or whether commissioning editors have the same attitude towards her writing that society hostesses had towards the late Princess Margaret: a sort of craven panic mixed with noblesse oblige, undercut, of course, with a visceral and profound loathing.
+I have never dared to broach the question as to whether her lucrative employment for Britain’s best-loved broadsheet (come to think of it, Britain’s only broadsheet, if we ignore the FT), has led her to forswear the racier corners of journalism, or whether commissioning editors have the same attitude towards her writing that society hostesses had towards the late Princess Margaret: a sort of craven panic mixed with noblesse oblige, undercut, of course, with a visceral and profound loathing.
 Come to think of it, I really must ask her.
 But there sits an avatar of her visage, a mere two decades old, gazing out at me, inviting me to delve deeper into her oeuvre.
 A deep breath, then rum.
 Come on, sir; I’m prepared.

 To discover that your fragrant wife is having an affair with our equally beloved Prime Minister is a stumper, to be frank.
 I am not Harold Macmillan, mildly tut-tutting while the sainted Dorothy was getting her holy orders from the devilish Lord Boothby.
 I like to think of myself as a broad-minded fellow, broad of church and broad behind, as they say.
 But even I am defeated when I come across a billet-doux as clear and obvious as has ever made it into the popular press.
 It talks of how our premier is ‘loved – really loved – in a way that the metropolitan media class has never begun to understand’.